SurgicalInformatics/healthyr_notebooks_materials/README.md

 ```

-### Troubleshooting 3.3
+### Troubleshooting

-~"TeX failed, you already have a TeX distribution...".
+`~"TeX failed, you already have a TeX distribution...".`
 If you already have LaTex installed on your computer, the `tinytex::install_tinytex()` one is not necessary and might not work.
 This is fine, there is no harm in copy-pasting in anyway if you are not sure.

+`WARNING: Rtools is required to build R packages, but is not currently installed.`

+Some packages needa little extra help on installation.
+This can happen if the package developer hasn't uploaded the Windows binaries to CRAN, or if you're installing directly from GitHub.
+Mac's have this capability built in, whereas Windows user will have to install RTools before trying to install package again: https://cran.r-project.org/bin/windows/Rtools

 ## 4. Set up course materials